rumsystem/quorum/rumlite_test.md

+Start a bootstrap node
+RUM_KSPASSWD=123 go run main.go bootstrapnode --listen /ip4/0.0.0.0/tcp/10666 --loglevel "debug"

+you need the bootstrap id for the next step, try find

+  ->bootstrap host created, ID:<16Uiu2HAm9w95mPtMLghqw6c2Zua7rX36zJAd7bMRonUvS7R9d4w2>

+Start the first rumlite node "o1"

+  RUM_KSPASSWD=123 go run main.go rumlitenode --peername o1 --listen /ip4/127.0.0.1/tcp/7002 --apiport 8002 --peer /ip4/127.0.0.1/tcp/10666/p2p/16Uiu2HAm9w95mPtMLghqw6c2Zua7rX36zJAd7bMRonUvS7R9d4w2 --configdir config --datadir data --keystoredir o1keystore  --loglevel "debug"

+Now we can create the group seed

 - a group needs 3 keys
   1. group owner sign key    - the owner of the group, trx sign by this key has the suprior previllage, this key should be used only when necessary
   2. group trx sign key      - group user's sign key, use to identify "who are you" in this group, after you join a group, trx send to this group should be signed by this key
   3. group producer sign key - the "producer" of a group, all blocks in this group should be created and sign by the node who has this key in local keystore

-let's try create the first group seed
+Create keys

 1. create owner key with given keyname curl -X POST -H 'Content-Type: application/json' -d '{"key_name":"my_test_app_owner_key"}'  http://127.0.0.1:8002/api/v2/keystore/createsignkey